DINA-Web/dina-school/README.md

 Go through the following sections of "Getting started" (hover over the header in the menu to see links to the sections) in this order:

 1. [Hello world](https://expressjs.com/en/starter/hello-world.html): Play around with this, you can change the code in the browser and try it through the URL they provide.
-2. [Installing](https://expressjs.com/en/starter/installing.html): You can follow their instructions or copy [this folder](https://github.com/DINA-Web/dina-school/tree/master/js/3-lint-and-test/finished-example) from the repo and use as starting point.
-3. [Basic routing](https://expressjs.com/en/starter/basic-routing.html): Learn the basics of routing with Express.
+2. [Basic routing](https://expressjs.com/en/starter/basic-routing.html): Learn the basics of routing with Express.
 Read more in the [Routing guide](https://expressjs.com/en/guide/routing.html) and the API reference as needed.

 ##### Task

+First copy [this folder](https://github.com/DINA-Web/dina-school/tree/master/js/3-lint-and-test/finished-example) from the repo and use it as starting point.
+Look in `package.json` to see the available scripts (and you can refer to [this README](https://github.com/DINA-Web/dina-school/blob/master/js/3-lint-and-test/start-here/README.md), if you want to know more about ESLint and Prettier.
+Also refer to the [editor setup](#editor-setup) section as needed.

 Then build an app that has those endpoints for CRUD (create, read, update, delete) of todos: